MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unity-plugin-quickstart.md

 1. In a second client, repeat the steps from [Connecting to a network](#connecting-to-a-network) to create and join a network.
 1. Copy the Network ID returned to your first client and connect to the network.
-1. Click on the scene to send a message.
+1. Select on the scene to send a message.
 "Hello (data message)" displays in the Console window.

 ## Sending and receiving chat messages